ijackson/rfcs/text/0000-command-overhaul.md

  3. Provide `.ok()` to turn `ExitStatus` into a `std::result::Result` and `impl std::error::Error` for `process::ExitStatus`.
 [2021]
  4. Change the return value of `Command::output` to a suitable `Result` type which can represent failure wait status, stderr output, or both.
 [2021]

-No new functionality is proposed, only API changes to make the existing functionality less error-prone and more ergonomic.
+No new functionality is proposed, nor any removals of functionality - just API changes to make the existing functionality less error-prone and more ergonomic.

 # Motivation (overall)